 Figure 2: Renting = Force Multiplier

 In both scenarios, the ROI of renting outperforms that of owning a DSML capability.
-It is also worth noting that cloud computing pricing has dropped significantly over the past decade, whereas labor costs for data science, machine learning and DevOps has increased significantly.
+It is also worth noting that cloud computing pricing has dropped significantly over the past decade, whereas labor costs for data science, machine learning, and DevOps have increased significantly.

 A Cautionary Tale